 The Byron and Bethany divisions and RWSA 1 water supply distribution system includes pump stations on the intake channel at the Harvey O. Banks Pumping Plant, which are facilities of the California State Water Project; the State Water Project is owned and operated by DWR.
 These pump stations divert the District's pre-1914 water supply into canals that convey supply north to the Byron Division and south to the Bethany Division and RWSA 1.
 Figure 2-1 shows the location of the major pump stations and distribution canals.
+Table 2-1 summarizes the Byron and Bethany divisions' infrastructure.

-BBID Pump Stations
+• BBID Pump Stations